This post may contain affiliate sales links. Please read my disclosure policy.

 Instructions

-- Preheat oven to 425 degrees.
-Line a sided baking sheet with foil and place cooling racks into the pan.
-Lightly spray with nonstick cooking spray.
+- Preheat oven to 425° F. Line a sided baking sheet with foil and place cooling rack into the pan.
+Lightly spray rack with nonstick cooking spray.

 - Line bacon slices onto rack and bake 15-20 minutes, depending on the desired texture.
 Remove from oven, cool 2 minutes and serve warm.